Kajabi/sage-archived/README.md

 1. Create a branch off of `master` on which to add your changes.
 Push the branch and open a PR.
 2. Once approval has been given  merge the PR into `master` using the Squash and Merge option and be sure that your merge commit message succinctly but accurately describes the changes you made.
 3. Find the active draft release in [Github Releases](https://github.com/Kajabi/sage/releases) and edit the release notes to include information relative to your PR.
+Be sure to note any cases where your work will necessitate updates wherever this system is implemented (see notes below under Version Bump process regarding patch versus minor versions).

 ## Local Development: Kajabi-Products